-The chapel is decorated with a beautiful series of frescos painted in 1459 by Benozzo Gozzoli.
+The chapel is decorated with an absolutely beautiful series of frescos painted in 1459 by Benozzo Gozzoli.
 Gozzoli was trained by Ghiberti and Fra Angelico, and thus developed a charming narrative style.

 The frescos are in two parts, the Procession of the Magi on three walls in the main room and the Adoration of the Magi in the chancel.
 The frescos are meant to glorify the Medici family.

 It was a form of propaganda to show their wealth and greatness.
 Throughout the chapel, there’s an abundance of purple porphyry and gold, just to underscore the point.

 The Procession of the Magi covers three of the four chapel walls.
 Each wall represents one of the three kings or magi arriving in Bethlehem to pay homage to the newborn king, bringing expensive gifts.

 Famous Medici appear in the guise of the magi, equating themselves with immortality.

 15. Oratorio dei Buonomini di San Martino

 This 700 year old Florence church is an important medieval complex.
 The church, which can be visited for free, was the home of the Confraternity of the Buonomini di San Martino.

 Buonomini literally translates as “good men.”
 A confraternity was an association of lay people who gathered together to pray and do charitable works.